 Devices and Oral Appliances to Treat Sleep Apnea

-Sleep apnea is a sleep disorder in which a person stops breathing for several seconds or longer during sleep.
+Sleep apnea is a sleep disorder in which a person has shallow breathing or stops breathing for several seconds or longer during sleep.
 These people tend to snore loudly or snort, gasp, or choke while asleep.
 Many devices can be used to treat sleep apnea.
 All are designed to get more air into the lungs and increase oxygen levels in the bloodstream.1

 Positive airway pressure (PAP) machines are devices most often used.
 There are several types of PAP machines.
 Other treatment options include dental devices and hypoglossal nerve stimulation.